AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-b2bschema.md

 * **Profile in schema**: Enabled
 * **Primary identity**: `personID` in base class
 * **Primary identity namespace**: `person_{MUNCHKIN_ID}_marketo`
 * **Notes**: Experience Event is different from entities.
-The identity of experience event is the person who did the activity
+The identity of experience event is the person who did the activity.